Miguel498/Software-Design_Term-Project/README.md

-# Software-Design_Term-Project
-The VC1620 is a decimal computer with 100,000 words of memory.
-Each word consists of 12 decimal digits.
-(Note: the IBM 1620 used decimal numbers.)
-Output For Assembler

-Example of a test program.
-(Yes, this program does not do much.)
-This should be in a file.
-;this is a test
-        org    100
-hi     read    x;comment immediately after statement
-hay  copy   y, x ; This is the another comment.
-        WRITE    x; to show that operation codes are case insensitive bp      hi y; shows we don't have to have everything line up. halt

-;test
-x      dc      5
-y      ds      1
-z      ds      99
-b      dc      555
-a      dc      100
-        end

 Output from the test program.
 For ease of debugging, the output will be written to the screen.
 Symbol Table:
 Symbol #     Symbol     Location